Kursorr/qwirk-old-front/readme.md

 - sudo docker-compose up --build
 - Everything is okay !

+If you don't have typescript and/or @vue/cli installed, you need it first.

 If you have problem with `npm i` on the back folder, you need to:

 - `sudo apt-get install python-minimal`